BilalShahid13/PersistentBottomNavBar/README.md

 ## Navigator Functions

 To push a new screen, use the following functions to control the `visibility` of bottom navigation bar on a particular screen.
-Additionally, `platform specific` behavior can be enabled or disabled from here (`disabled` by default).
+You can use your own logic to implement `platform-specific` behavior.
+One of the solutions could be to use the property `withNavBar` and toggle it according to the Platform.

-If `platform specific` is enabled while pushing a new screen, on `Android` it will push the screen WITHOUT the bottom navigation bar but on `iOS` it will persist the bottom navigation bar.
+In `platform-specific` behavior, while pushing a new screen, on `Android` it will push the screen WITHOUT the bottom navigation bar but on `iOS` it will persist the bottom navigation bar.
 This is the default behavior specified by each platform.

 ```dart